FrederikS/vertx-dependency-injection/README.md

 import io.vertx.codegen.annotations.ModuleGen;
 ```

 Enough conventions and limitations let's start using it.
-But first of all we have to register our service.
+But first of all we have to register our service in the `FooVerticle`.

 ```java
 import io.vertx.core.Context;